Discrete-Time Dynamical Systems

 Summary and Conclusions

-This lecture introduces the process of modeling and simulation by discussing discrete-time system-dynamics.
-Core system dynamics is the interaction between aggregated stock variables and flow variables.
-This lecture emphasized the effect of flows on stocks, but future lectures will explore two-way interactions.
-System dynamics summarizes these aggregate interactions as functions, so this lecture explored the relationship between mathematical and computational functions.
+This chapter introduces the process of modeling and simulation, with an emphasis on discrete-time system dynamics.
+At the core of system dynamics is the interaction between stock variables and flow variables, each as an aggregative concept (such as an entire population).
+The present chapter highlighted the effect of a flow on a stock, but subsequent chapters emphasize two-way interactions.
+System dynamics modeling typically uses functions to summarizes these aggregate interactions.
+Correspondingly, this chapter spends some time exploring the relationship between mathematical and computational functions.

-This lecture also explored the relationship between a conceptual model and its computational implementation.
-The computational model of population growth derives from an underlying conceptual model of population growth.
-In order to practice decomposition—breaking models into simple, reusable pieces—this lecture constructs the simulation model from extremely simple functions and procedures.
-In order to promote the development of correct and maintainable code, testing receives substantial emphasis.
+This chapter also explores the relationship between a conceptual model and its computational implementation.
+An underlying conceptual model of population growth engenders a simple computational model.
+In order to practice decomposition—breaking models into simple, reusable pieces—this chapter follows a stepwise implementation of the simulation model.
+There is also a brief discussion of testing, in order to promote the development of correct and maintainable code.

-The nonlinearity of exponential population growth is somewhat visible in this plot.
-It quickly becomes more visible if we extend the population projections further into the future.
-In fact, a 1% growth rate of population produces doubling approximately every \(70\) years.
-So although the \(50\) year projections may appear somewhat shocking, projections \(150\) years appear utterly impossible.
-The projections of this lecture assume a constant rate of population growth, but this assumption is dropped in the next lecture.
+Note that despite the 50 year forecast horizon, the nonlinearity of exponential population growth is only slightly visible in Figure f:exponentialGrowthPlot.
+Extending the population projections further into the future augments the perception of nonlinearity.
+This is because a 1% growth rate of population produces doubling approximately every \(70\) years.
+It follows that if the \(50\) year projections perhaps appear shocking, projections over \(150\) years will appear utterly impossible.
+This implausibility motivates the model changes of the next chapter, which drops the assumption of a constant rate of population growth.

 1. Helpful code comments are a good coding practice.
 Comments can specify the meaning of each model parameter or global variable.
-In some languages, we may also find comments useful for expressing the intended type of each variable.
+In some languages, comments can be useful for expressing the intended type of each variable.
 For example, a comment can specify that a variable should always have an Integer type.
 This is useful when the implementation language does not support explicit typing of variables.
 Add such comments to the PopulationGrowth01 project.

 2. Discrete-time simulations often include a global measure of time elapsed (i.e., the number of iterations).
 Conventionally this is often named ticks.
 Add a ticks variable to the population model, initializing it to 0 and incrementing it near the end of each iteration.
 This ticks variable is inessential: it simply tracks virtual time in our simulation.
 In this population simulation, one tick will represent the passage of one year.
 This is the time-scale of the simulation model.